 Master CheeSoo

-While living in London in 1978-79, away from my teachers, I met many people in the esoteric world.
+Living in London in 1978-79, far away from my 3 main teachers, I met many people in the esoteric world.

 The most interesting Taiji adept I could find, was Master Chee Soo.
 At sixty years old and with a heavy Cockney accent his first appearances were somewhat deceiving.